Three original Rife Machines have been found. Find out how they really worked by reading:

 Rife Machine Technology

-The name “Rife Machine” has been put on many modern frequency generators sold today that cannot output or produce Dr. Rife's original frequencies.
-In many ways this use of the words "Rife Machine" is used to imply that people are purchasing a frequency generator ("Rife Machine") capable of producing Dr. Rife's frequencies, when in reality they are not.
+The name “Rife Machine” has been put on many modern frequency generators, sold today, even though they cannot output or produce Dr. Rife's original frequencies.
+In many ways this use of the words "Rife Machine" is used to imply that people are purchasing a machine ("Rife Machine") capable of producing Dr. Rife's frequencies, when in reality they are not.

 Dr. Rife passed away some 35 years ago and the last machine built under his direction was built in the 1950’s.
 Dr. Rife used the available equipment or technology of his day in his instruments.
 The instrument Dr. Rife used in the 1934 clinic was assembled from standard off-the-shelf frequency generating equipment.